DinoChiesa/EdgeTools/bulkExport/Readme.md

 # How to use this tool ?

-This tool exports all of the API Proxies that are loaded into an organization.
+This tool exports all of the API Proxies that are loaded into an organization. or all of the proxies that are deployed to a particular environment.

-It results in a single ZIP file being downloaded for each revision of each api proxy.
+The result is a directory containing a single ZIP file for each revision of each api proxy.
 The names of the zip files are based on the API name and the revision number.